The many health benefits of lettuce make it a superfood. So many types of lettuce: Romaine, iceberg, butter lettuce. Are they all the same?

 - Emperor Caesar Augustus built a statue praising lettuce as he believed eating it had cured him of an illness!

-- The Chinese consider lettuce good luck and make sure eat it on special occasions.
+- The Chinese consider lettuce good luck and make sure to eat it on special occasions.

-- Lettuce was introduced to North America by none other than Christopher Columbus.
+- It was introduced to North America by none other than Christopher Columbus.